WSU-kduncan/cs4900-api-fan4/homework/homework-2/api-routes.md

 ### watchedMovie Entity
 - All watched movies
 - Watched Movies by Id (composite)
-- watchedMovie by username
+- WatchedMovie by username
-- watchedMovie by movie
+- WatchedMovie by movie

 ### review Entity
 - All reviews